kalenjordan/magerun-addons/README.md

 It picks a random customer, random product, and a random order creation date up to two years ago from the present time, and creates an order.

+### Assign order to new customer ###

+Assign an order to a new customer by ID.

+This is very experimental - doesn't modify all of the places that customer data exists on the order models, such as the shipping and billing address - just the customer name, email, ID on the order entity.

+    $ mr order:assign 10000000001 10

+Assigns the order #10000000001 to customer ID 10.

 ### Anonymize customer data ###

 Anonymize customer data across a bunch of tables: order, order address, newsletter, quotes,